ShibaRed4/Marina/README.md

   </h1>
 </div>

-A simple 2D game engine for the web.
-This is not for production yet and was made as a learning project.
+A Smash-like platform fighting game made for the Web, using WebAPIs and TypeScript.
+Engine included